Vikhyat-Chauhan/PersonalPortfolio/content/pages/index.md

           - ml-0
         borderStyle: none
     text: >+

-      ### I first got curious about tech during my undergrad days, when I built
+      ### Hi, I’m Vikhyat — a computer engineer who’s passionate about bringing
-      a quadcopter for solar plant inspections.
+      smart ideas to life through a mix of AI, embedded systems, and real-time control.I first got curious about tech during my undergrad days, when I built a quadcopter for solar plant inspections.
 Tinkering with sensors, control algorithms, and deep learning models made me realize how much I enjoy working at the intersection of hardware and intelligence.

       ### Since then, I’ve worn a few different hats — co-founding a tech